Basic Rigging - RB

 5 days [4 days training plus 1 day assessing] (35 hours)

 [A SafeWork NSW licence fee is additional and payable by each applicant at Australia Post Office]

-You must also hold a valid CPCCLDG3001A Licence to Perform Dogging [HRW licence class DG] prior to attaining your RB licence.
+* You MUST hold a valid Dogging/Dogman HRW licence class DG prior to attaining your Basic Rigging class RB licence.